EasyJet: Expansion and acquisitions

-On 30 March 2020, EasyJet suspended all flights, grounded its entire fleet, and furloughed its crews due to travel restrictions imposed.
+On 30 March 2020, EasyJet suspended all flights, grounded its entire fleet, and furloughed its crews due to travel restrictions imposed in response to the COVID-19 pandemic.
 This came after the company had flown 650 "rescue flights", taking 45,000 people back home.
-In April 2020, EasyJet secured a £600 million loan from the UK Government with no environmental conditions attached.
-In June 2020, EasyJet announced their intention to resume flights, flying half of their routes in July 2020 and up to 75 per cent in August 2020, though with reduced frequency.
+In April 2020, EasyJet secured a £600 million loan from the UK Government.
+In June 2020, EasyJet announced its intention to resume flights, flying half of its routes in July 2020 and up to 75 per cent in August 2020, though with reduced frequency.

 In April 2020, EasyJet became involved in a dispute with its owner and largest shareholder, Stelios Haji-Ioannou.
 Haji-Ioannou criticised the airline's decision not to seek to cancel the outstanding Airbus order, claiming it would create an additional £4.5 billion of capital which the airline could not afford to spend.
 He threatened to call a general meeting to remove a director every three weeks unless subsequent action was taken.
 A general meeting was held on 22 May, where shareholders ultimately voted over 99% in favour of the EasyJet board and retaining the Airbus contract.

 On 19 May 2020, the company revealed that it had been the subject of a cyber-attack resulting in the release of the personal information of 9 million customers.

-On 17 August 2020, EasyJet confirmed in a statement they would be closing three bases in the UK.
-Stansted, Southend, as well as Newcastle from the end of August due to low levels of air travel demand as a result of the COVID-19 pandemic.

 On 10 September 2021, the company claimed it had rejected a takeover bid from rival Wizz Air.

-On 30 September 2021, Stelios Haji-Ioannou and his family lost control of the company, after failing to take up the rights issue and being diluted: their stake was 15.27% as of 30 September 2021.
+On 30 September 2021, Stelios Haji-Ioannou and his family lost control of the company, after failing to take up the rights issue and being diluted.
+Their stake was reduced from 25.3% to 15.27% as of 30 September 2021.